In Chancery

-In Chancery is the second novel of the Forsyte Saga trilogy by John Galsworthy and was originally published in 1920, some fourteen years after The Man of Property.
-Like its predecessor it focuses on the personal affairs of a wealthy upper middle class English family.
+In Chancery is the second novel of the Forsyte Saga trilogy by John Galsworthy.
+It was originally published in 1920, some fourteen years after The Man of Property.
+Like its predecessor, it focuses on the personal affairs of a wealthy upper middle class English family.

 Synopsis

-The novel concentrates on the marital failures of Soames Forsyte and to a lesser extent that of his sister Winifred Dartie and on the building antipathy between Soames and his cousin Young Jolyon Forsyte who develops a friendship with Soames' estranged wife Irene.
+The novel concentrates on the marital failures of Soames Forsyte, to a lesser extent that of his sister Winifred Dartie, and on the building antipathy between Soames and his cousin Young Jolyon Forsyte, who develops a friendship with Soames' estranged wife Irene.
 This friendship eventually leads to an affair and Irene's divorce from Soames.